 Afterword by: Margaret Smith Crocco

 Publication Date: November 19, 2021

 Series: Multicultural Education Series

-James A. Banks is the Kerry and Linda Killinger Endowed Chair in Diversity Studies Emeritus, University of Washington.
+James A. Banks is the Kerry and Linda Killinger Endowed Chair in Diversity Studies Emeritus at the University of Washington, Seattle.

 “Building more just schools within a stronger democracy are urgent endeavors that require attention to the pedagogical, policy, and research platform whose myriad dimensions are described throughout these chapters and in every book of the Multicultural Education Series. . . .
 One can only hope that a new generation of leaders (and followers) will carry on the visionary project of transformational change outlined in these books.”

 —From the Afterword by Margaret Smith Crocco, professor emerita, Teachers College, Columbia University